Hall of Fame

 First World Series Title

-Jeter wins the World Series in his first full season, batting .361 against the Braves.
-He's named AL Rookie of the Year.
+Jeter wins the World Series in his first full season, batting .361 across the full postseason.
+He's named AL Rookie of the Year -- one of only three Yankees ever to win the award in their title-winning season.

 Mr. November